Nikon Nikkor Z 24-120mm f/4 S Review

 One of the Most Popular Zoom Lenses For Nikon Z Cameras

-During a long life in photography, I have yet to own a standard zoom lens, ever, and yet I am often tempted to get one, especially when I planning future photo shoots, upcoming events, or travel.
+During my long life in photography, I have yet to own a standard zoom lens, and I am often tempted to get one, especially when planning future photo shoots, upcoming events, or travel.

 The lure is obvious.
-Carry just one lens instead of a bunch of primes which tends to weigh you down.
-With a zoom lens, you cover a range of focal lengths without having to change lenses which may result in getting shots you otherwise would have missed while fiddling with your gear.
+Carry just one lens instead of a bunch of primes, which tends to weigh you down.
+With a zoom lens, you cover a range of focal lengths without changing lenses, which may result in getting shots you otherwise would have missed while fiddling with your gear.

-The Nikkor 24-120mm f/4 S is one of the most popular choices for Nikon Z cameras and I was curious to see why.
-My friend Chris, was kind enough to send me on my way with his Nikon Zf and 24-120mm f/4 for this review.
-Let’s see how I got on with it.
+The Nikkor 24-120mm f/4 S is one of the most popular choices for Nikon Z cameras, and I was curious to see why.
+My friend Chris was kind enough to send me on my way with his Nikon Zf and 24-120mm f/4 for this review.
+Let’s see how I did with it.

 Introduction

-The 24-120mm offered Nikon shooters an interesting choice in this segment with slightly more reach on the long end while maintaining a fixed aperture throughout the zoom range at a cost very close to that of the Z 24-70mm f/4 S.
+The 24-120mm offered Nikon shooters an interesting choice in this segment, with slightly more reach on the long end while maintaining a fixed aperture throughout the zoom range at a cost very close to the Z 24-70mm f/4 S.

-When this review was posted the the Nikon Z 24-120mm f/4 S retailed for $1,096.95 as was currently sold out, probably due to the recent release of the Nikon Z6 III.
+When this review was posted,, the Nikon Z 24-120mm f/4 S retailed for $1,096.95 and was currently sold out, probably due to the recent release of the Nikon Z6 III.

 Specs, Build Quality, and Handling

-The Nikkor Z 24-120mm f/4 S weighs 1.4 lb, 630 g, which isn’t too bad but it is fairly bulky with dimensions of 3.3 x 4.6" / 84 x 118 mm and keep in mind it does not have internal focusing, meaning the lens will protrude as you zoom in (see photos below).
+The Nikkor Z 24-120mm f/4 S weighs 1.4 lb, or 630 g, which isn’t too bad.
+However, it is relatively bulky, measuring 3.3 x 4.6" / 84 x 118 mm.
+Also, keep in mind that it does not have internal focusing, meaning the lens will protrude as you zoom in (see photos below).

 The optical formula consists of 16 elements in 13 groups, mentioning ED and aspherical elements and ARNEO and Nano Crystal Coatings.